Guide to going on an African safari

 Your hotel room, Chobe National Park, Botswana (Source: own photo)

 This is a a quick overview of how and where to go on an African safari, especially if you are new to this kind of activity.
 Let me start by strongly encouraging you to go on safari in Africa!
-No continent on earth comes even to Africa in terms of wildlife experiences.
-Only Africa can offer the unique combination crazy beautiful landscapes and a genuinely incredible variety of wildlife in huge numbers that roams free on the great plains.
-Make sure you go before it is gone!
+No continent on earth comes even close to Africa in terms of the quality of wildlife experiences.
+Only Africa can offer the unique combination crazy-beautiful landscapes and a genuinely incredible variety of wildlife in huge numbers roaming free on the great plains.
+Go before it is gone!

 Entry level safari - Kruger National Park, South Africa